 Primary Mobile Device Capabilities

 Webcast creators should be able to utilise tools for producing and publishing various video and audio types.
-There should be advanced registration security and mobile- and network-optimised delivery to ensure peasant viewing experience for the viewer.
+There should be advanced registration security and mobile- and network-optimised delivery to ensure a peasant viewing experience for the viewer.
 Producers should be able to create analysis reports using the analytics feature for convenience and accuracy.

 - Local Viewing Experience with Global Reach